 Here we have water (e.g., as rain) plus carbon dioxide in the atmosphere, combining to create carbonic acid.
 Then carbonic acid dissociates (comes apart) to form hydrogen and bicarbonate ions.
 The amount of CO2 in the air is enough to make weak carbonic acid.
 There is typically much more CO2 in the soil, so water that percolates through the soil can become more acidic.
 In either case, this acidic water is a critical to chemical weathering.

 In some types of chemical weathering the original mineral becomes altered to a different mineral.
-For example, feldspar is altered—by —to form plus some ions in solution.
+For example, feldspar is altered—by hydrolysis—to form clay minerals plus some ions in solution.
 In other cases the minerals dissolve completely, and their components go into solution.
 For example, calcite (CaCO3) is soluble in acidic solutions.

 The hydrolysis of feldspar can be written like this: